Quality of work life survey

 The survey widely studies wage and salary earners’ physical, mental and social work environments and gathers data on contents of work, labour market status, terms and conditions of employment, reconciliation between work and family life, occupational health and factors at the work organisation level.
 The data are collected with personal face-to-face interviews using a standardised questionnaire.

 From whom are data collected?

-The target population of the Quality of Work Life Survey 2010 consists of employed wage and salary earners aged 15 to 67, whose regular weekly working hours are at least 10 hours.
-In 2018, the sample is drawn from the September and October rounds (face-to-face interviews) and from the November to December rounds (web data collection) of the Labour Force Survey.
-It is found out during the interview for the Labour Force Survey whether the respondent belongs to the sample.
+The target population of the Quality of Work Life Survey 2018 consisted of employed wage and salary earners aged 15 to 67, whose regular weekly working hours were at least 10 hours.
+In 2018, the sample was drawn from the September and October rounds (face-to-face interviews) and from the November to December rounds (web data collection) of the Labour Force Survey.
+It was found out during the interview for the Labour Force Survey whether the respondent belonged to the sample.

 Statistics Finland's employees are legally obliged to secrecy.
 The results of the survey are published as statistics and graphs, from which information given by individual respondents cannot be identified.
 Background information from administrative registers available to Statistics Finland can be added to the survey data.

 Statistics Finland published the 2018 survey results in december 2019.
 The results are reported widely both as time series and pertaining to a single survey year.
 The results will be utilised for labour policy decisions, development of working life and scientific research.